marthac3/project-one/README.md

 I changed the calculation from (i + (2 * gridWidth)) to ((gridSize - 1) - i).

 ### Future Improvements

+The option to put flags on squares that the player knows are mines is an important part of minesweeper and I would have liked to implement it into this version.

+I considered using ECMAScript6 but there was not enough time.

 ## Running
 ## Site